tjmahr/dissertation/docs/14-aim1-familiar-word-recognition.md

 </div>

 I hypothesized that children would become less variable as they grew older and converged on a mature level of performance.
-I address this question by inspecting the ranges of predictions for the simulated participants.
-The claim that children become less variable would imply that the range of predictions should be narrower age 5 than for age 4 than age 3.
+To address this question, I inspected the ranges of predictions for the simulated participants.
+The claim that children become less variable would imply that the range of predictions should be narrower for age 5 than for age 4 and narrower for age 4 than for age 3.
 Figure \@ref(fig:new-ranges) depicts the range of the predictions, both in terms of the 90 percentile range (i.e., the range of the middle 90% of the data) and in terms of the 50 percentile (interquartile) range.
 The ranges of performance decrease from age 3 to age 4 to age 5, consistent with the hypothesized reduction in variability.

 (ref:new-ranges) Ranges of predictions for simulated participants over the course of a trial.
 The ranges are most similar during the first half